Geometric Tracking Control of Omnidirectional Multirotors for Aggressive Maneuvers: Abstract

 \section{Abstract}

-An omnidirectional multirotor has the advantageous maneuverability of decoupled translational and rotational motions, drastically superseding the traditional multirotors' motion capability.
-Such maneuverability requires an omnidirectional multirotor to frequently alter the thrust amplitude and even direction, which is prone to the rotors' settling time induced from the rotors' own dynamics.
-Furthermore, the omnidirectional multirotor's stability for tracking control in the presence of rotor dynamics has not yet been addressed.
-To resolve this issue, we propose a geometric tracking controller that takes the rotor dynamics into account.
-We show that the proposed controller yields the zero equilibrium of the error dynamics almost globally exponentially stable.
-The controller's tracking performance and stability are verified in simulations.
-Furthermore, the single-axis force experiment with the omnidirectional multirotor has been performed to confirm the proposed controller's performance in mitigating the rotors' settling time in the real world.
+An omnidirectional multirotor has the maneuverability of decoupled translational and rotational motions, superseding the traditional multirotors' motion capability.
+Such maneuverability is achieved due to the ability of the omnidirectional multirotor to frequently alter the thrust amplitude and direction.
+In doing so, the rotors' settling time, which is induced by inherent rotor dynamics, significantly affects the omnidirectional multirotor's tracking performance, especially in aggressive flights.
+To resolve this issue, we propose a novel tracking controller that takes the rotor dynamics into account and does not require additional rotor state measurement.
+This is achieved by integrating a linear rotor dynamics model into the vehicle's equations of motion and designing a PD controller to compensate for the effects introduced by rotor dynamics.
+We prove that the proposed controller yields almost global exponential stability.
+The proposed controller is validated in experiments, where we demonstrate significantly improved tracking performance in multiple aggressive maneuvers compared with a baseline geometric PD controller.

-\section{INTRODUCTION}
+\section{Introduction}

-Multirotor vehicles, also referred to as multirotors, are becoming widely used in real-world robotics applications for their simple mechnical structure, agility, and low cost.
+Multirotor vehicles, also referred to as multirotors, are becoming widely used technologies in real-world applications for their simple mechanical structure, agility, and low cost.
 As multirotors are brought to new application domains, there is a rising demand to further extend their maneuverability~\cite{caros,chanyoung,zhuohuan,kumar}.
-To fulfill this need, research has been conducted to investigate fully-actuated multirotors using fixed-tilt~\cite{ryll3, othex2} or variable-tilt~\cite{ryll2, zhe} rotor systems that enable the vehicle to carry out translational motions without altering the attitude.
+To fulfill this need, fully-actuated multirotors, which are vehicles capable of independent control over all six degrees of freedom (DoFs), three translational DoFs and three rotational DoFs, have been considered.
+These systems use fixed-tilt~\cite{ryll3, othex2} or variable-tilt~\cite{ryll2, zhe} rotor systems that enable the vehicle to carry out translational motions without altering the attitude.
+While improving maneuverability, these platforms do not show significant attitude-changing capability, such as tilting over 30 degrees during hovering~\cite{zhe}.
+To address this issue, omnidirectional multirotors that can generate thrust to cancel out their gravity at any attitude are gaining more attention~\cite{tog2}.
+We summarize recent research on omnidirectional multirotors in Table~\ref{table1}.
+The domain can be categorized as omnidirectional multirotors with unidirectional rotors~\cite{tog,uni7, taelee6,vol,vol2} or bidirectional rotors~\cite{stick,stick2,bres1,bres2,bresE}.